Gelimus/RobotykaProjekt/README.md

 # RobotykaProjekt
+Projekt z przedmiotu Podstawy Robotyki dla Informatyków o temacie "Programowanie trajektorii manipulatora".
-A repository for a project for a subject "Podstawy Robotyki dla informatyków"
+A project for a subject Basci Robotics for Computer Scientists "Programming a trajectory for a manipulator".